LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 We realize that the benefits of uniformity should be balanced with allowances for individual preferences, which may work better in certain situations.
-Therefore, we do nnot view these processes as fixed for all time.
+Therefore, we do not view these processes as fixed for all time.
 They should evolve with project needs and be improved when it makes sense.
 Changes should be agreed to by team members after assessing their merits using our collective professional judgment.
 When